 - Chocolataria das Flores serves hot chocolate according to the consistency you desire.
 You can also order a cup of hot chocolate with Port wine and whipped cream.
 Chocolataria das Flores always uses chocolate with 60% cacao.

 - Go to Moustache Cofee House if you want to drink hot chocolate in a cozy interior with great customer service.
 They make their hot chocolate with cocoa powder, so don’t expect anything fancy.

 - For a healthier hot chocolate, go to Noshi Coffee.
 They use 85% cacao chocolate with stevia.

 Celebrate Saint Martin Day

 Like many other countries, Portugal celebrates Saint Martin on the 11th of November.
 Saint Martin was a Roman soldier who cut his cloak in half to give it to a naked beggar during the winter.
 In that same night, Saint Martin dreamed that Jesus was wearing the half cloak he gave away.
 And that’s when he decided to be baptized.

-During Autumn in Porto, you can attend a magusto, a gathering to celebrate Saint Martin.
+During Fall in Porto, you can attend a magusto, a gathering to celebrate Saint Martin.
 In a magusto, people roast chestnuts on bonfires and drink wine, jeropiga or água-pé.

 Many people have the magusto in the street, so don’t be shy and simply join the party.